adobe/adobe-sensei-ai-functions/module9.md

     > **NOTE:** Use the AEM host and credentials provided to login and check AEM for the file.

-    Once you locate the file uploaded into AEM, either hover over it and click the circled **i** button (or click into it and click on **Properties**) to view the details and check for the existence of tags.
+    Once you locate the file in AEM, either hover over it and click the circled **i** button (or click into it and click on **Properties**) to view the details and check for the existence of tags.
 One of them should say `created with io runtime` as shown below:

       ![](images/aem-tags.png)